Kursk (film): Cast

-Michael Nyqvist filmed scenes which were deleted from the final cut.

 Production

 Development

 On 17 August 2015, it was announced that EuropaCorp was developing a film based on the 2000 K-141 Kursk submarine disaster, and that Martin Zandvliet had been hired to direct the film from a script by Robert Rodat, based on Robert Moore's 2002 book A Time to Die.
 Kursk would have been Zandvliet's first English-language film.
 On 21 January 2016, it was reported that Zandvliet was no longer attached and that EuropaCorp had hired Thomas Vinterberg to direct the film.

 On 2 March 2016, Matthias Schoenaerts was announced in the cast, reteaming with Vinterberg after Far from the Madding Crowd (2015).
 Colin Firth joined the cast on 26 May 2016.
 Léa Seydoux joined the cast on 7 February 2017, in the role of Tanya, the wife of Mikhail Averin, a Russian Navy captain-lieutenant played by Matthias Schoenaerts.
 Rachel McAdams was once in talks for the role of Tanya.
 Deadline Hollywood also reported that Firth would play David Russell, a British naval commander going against Russia's warnings to try to save the men on the Kursk.

 On 15 March 2017, it was reported that Vladimir Putin's character had been cut from the film before an actor was cast for the role.
 According to The Hollywood Reporter, EuropaCorp's president, Luc Besson, wanted to shift the story's focus to the rescue mission rather than the politics behind the disaster.
 One theory noted by The Hollywood Reporter is that nobody at EuropaCorp wanted to be hacked.
 (The film The Interview had angered Kim Jong-un and was believed to have sparked the Sony hack in 2014.)
 Putin had been Russian president for eight months when the tragedy had occurred.
 He was supposed to appear as a supporting character in at least five scenes and was sympathetically portrayed in the original Kursk script, which highlighted why he had taken the tragedy personally (Putin's father had been a submariner).